-In order to address this question, this study aims to evaluate whether AGB regression models can leverage contextawareness to improve AGB estimates at the individual tree level in a mono-culture forest, where the context is defined without using external ancillary data sources, or using neighborhood metrics of artificially-bounded inventory plots.
-The objectives for achieving this aim include: (i) collecting close-range point cloud data (PCD) via UAV-LiDAR surveying, (ii) retrieving contextual information based on the geographic spatial association of tree heights, (iii) developing methods that allowed the context to be defined and incorporated into regression experiments and (iv) evaluating the effect of introducing context-awareness in tree-level AGB estimates.
+In order to address this question, this study evaluates whether different ML-driven regression models can leverage 145 context-awareness to improve AGB estimates at the individual tree level in a mono-species plantation forest, in a fully 146 integrated RS framework.
+This requires defining the context without using external ancillary data sources, neighbor-147 hood metrics from artificially-bounded inventory plots, or metrics from the understory vegetation.
+The objectives for 148 achieving this aim include: (i) collecting close-range PCD via UAV-LiDAR surveying, (ii) retrieving contextual informa-149 tion based on the geographic spatial association of tree heights, (iii) developing methods that allowed the context to be 150 defined and incorporated into regression experiments and (iv) evaluating the effect of introducing context-awareness 151 in tree-level AGB estimates.
+152